mhamzafaqir-cyberNyx/THM-Walkthrough/Defensive Security.md

 ### Ransomware:
 A type of malware that encrypt the user's files, Encryption make the files unreadable and without encryption key the won't be open and the attackers offer ransom to provide that key/password.

-malware analysis is understanding what malware does , how it work and how to stop it.
+Malware analysis is understanding what malware does , how it work and how to stop it.
-There are two type of malware analysis static malware which mean without running the malware analyze it while dynamic is to run malware in control environment and monitoring its activities and observe how malware behave.
+There are two type of malware analysis
+Static malware which mean without running the malware analyze it while dynamic is to run malware in control environment and monitoring its activities and observe how malware behave.